More than 80% of Wales is classed as an upland area.

 The stories and local legends we pass down from generation to generation, the local characters who pepper our memories and the songs and poems helping to tell the story of our landscapes, local dialects and social histories from past and present.
 All these things enrich our experiences.

-If you have a video you’d like to share, send us a link of the online video (or if it’s not onine, via a file sharing function like Google Drive/WeTransfer) to firstname.lastname@example.org
+If you have an article, news story, essay or video you’d like to share, send us a link of the contnet or online video (or if it’s not onine, via a file sharing function like Google Drive/WeTransfer) to email@example.com

 You can also tag us in on social via the following means: